NFDI4Culture/ANTELOPE/readme/README.md

 6. Delete isse branch.

+### server maintenance

+on the server, antelope is stared via a systemd service. the service file is located at /etc/systemd/system/annotation.service
+The service can be controled via the following commands: sudo systemctl status annotation.service sudo systemctl start annotation.service sudo systemctl restart annotation.service sudo systemctl stop annotation.service

+the log file can be found at
+/var/log/antelope-err.log
+/var/log/antelope.log

+the log file is written continuosly, to check last results  (here last 500 lines) use:

+sudo tail /var/log/antelope.log -n 500

+the docker images need space on disk. if an "out of disk" space occurs, you may free disk space by removing unused (old) docker images and volumes:

+docker system prune
+docker volume rm <VOLUME NAME>

 ### Docker

 To build a *Docker* container image of the application, run one of the following commands (depending on the target environment):